codeballet/cs50ai-pagerank/README.md

 # Introduction to PageRank

-PageRank is and Artificial Intelligence to rank web pages by importance.
+PageRank is an Artificial Intelligence that ranks web pages by their relative importance.
 The program uses the concept of "The Random Surfer Model", applied to two different methods:

 1. A Markov Chain of samples.
 2. An Iterative Algorithm.